IVF with donor sperm

 Pros: Using donor sperm means same sex female couples and single women can become parents on their own terms.
 It can also be a great option for men who have inheritable conditions that they don’t want to pass along to their children.

 Cons: Sperm donors cannot be anonymous.
-At-home donor insemination, which does still occasionally happen in the UK, is risky and can result in complications.6 Be sure to go through the sperm donor selection process through a reputable clinic — this is not a DIY operation.
+At-home donor insemination, which does still occasionally happen is risky and can result in complications.6 Be sure to go through the sperm donor selection process through a reputable clinic — this is not a DIY operation.

-Sperm banks are widely available in the UK, or you can import sperm from abroad if the bank’s procedures are in accordance with HFEA.5 You can always ask your clinic if the sperm bank is compliant.
+Sperm banks are widely available in the US either through a fertility clinic or separate.
 As another option, consider sourcing sperm from a friend or family member, which is referred to as “known donation”.
 If you’re using a known donor, expect to have the sperm tested first to ensure it’s high quality and isn’t impacted by any sexually transmitted diseases (STDs).

 Am I a good candidate for IVF with donor sperm?